mmrmagno/mmrmagno/README.md

 ## About Me

-- 🔭 I’m currently working on exciting new projects.
-- 🌱 I’m always learning and exploring new technologies.
+- 🔭 I’m currently learning Go, and React.

 ---